 What does this mean for me?

 Exercise is a powerful tool in the prevention and treatment of disease.
 With an ageing population, the role of exercise as a therapeutic intervention becomes ever more important.
-All doctors have an essential role to make ‘every contact count’, to discuss exercise and physical activity levels at every possible opportunity with their patients.
+All doctors have an essential role to make ‘every contact count’ by discussing exercise and physical activity levels with their patients at every possible opportunity.

-Specialists in Sport and Exercise medicine work closely with NHS trusts and community providers to ensure that exercise is available to all, whatever the level of illness or disability.
+Specialists in Sport and Exercise Medicine (SEM) work closely with NHS trusts and community providers to ensure that exercise is available to all, regardless of their level of illness or disability.

-The Faculty is working hard to ensure the NHS and other medical specialties are aware of the skills and knowledge in Sport and Exercise Medicine, which can be applied to every day healthcare, to help prevent and manage many conditions and diseases.
+The Faculty is working hard to ensure that the NHS, and other medical specialties, are aware of the skills and knowledge in SEM, which can be applied to everyday healthcare to help prevent and manage many conditions and diseases.